 So What’s The Difference Between a Café and a Restaurant?

 It’s actually pretty simple: the difference between a café and a restaurant is in the type of food and beverage they serve.
-As its name implies, cafés serve mainly coffee, while restaurants, which comes from a French word describing a specific dish (more on that later), serve mainly different types of food and beverages.
+As its name implies, cafés serve mainly coffee, while restaurants, which come from a French word describing a specific dish (more on that later), serve mainly different types of food and beverages.

 Cafés can also serve food, but mostly as snacks or pastries, whereas restaurants will mostly serve full meals and some alcoholic beverages.